What's the difference between the campaign types I see when I add a new campaign?

 In this article, we’ll define the differences between each campaign type in the Ads Module and offer insights on how to choose the best campaign type(s) for your unique goals.

-First, it is important to know what each of these campaign types has in common.
+Before learning how they differ, it is important to begin by understanding what each of these campaign types has in common.
 No matter which of these six campaign types you choose in the Feathr Ads Module, the end result is the same: you are displaying your ads to an audience, wherever they may be browsing on the internet.
 The primary difference between each campaign type is how that audience is defined.

 What is a retargeting campaign?